 &lt;sup>5 Calls started at the end of August 2017 and stopped in October, when most of the participants were about to graduate from training and the information that would have been collected could no longer be regarded as baseline data.
 In such a short period, the data collection team managed to attempt calling 87% of the overall sample: 3,948 respondents, 2,150 from the treatment group and 1,798 from the control.
 Within each cluster, respondents were randomly sorted to be reached during the follow-up.
-Each individual from the sorted list was called three times, with calls being made at least one day apart, before being replaced for not responding by the next person on the list.
+Everyone from the sorted list was called three times, with calls being made at least one day apart, before being replaced for not responding by the next person on the list.
 Interviews were considered completed for that cluster once 25 (50 in urban areas) respondents picked-up the call, consented to confirm their identity, and provided the details of a family member to contact for the household survey.
-Out of 3,948 individuals, the team reached 2,811 respondents -71% of the sample.
-Out of the 2,811 respondents that picked-up the phone, 2,548 (i.e. 91%) consented to participate in the survey and confirm their identity and 2,192 (78%) provided contact details of a family member.
-In the short time remaining, the team managed to attempt calling 1,842 family members -84% of the sample of respondents that provided a contact.
-Out of a sample of 1,842 observations, 1,507 (82%) respondents were reached and 1,425 (77%) consented to participate in the additional household survey.

-questionnaire focuses on measuring how individuals interact with their families in order to better understand how families affect the investment decisions of participants.
+Out of 3,948 individuals, questionnaire focuses on measuring how individuals interact with their families in order to better understand how families affect the investment decisions of participants.
 The household survey elicits data regarding key household characteristics, training decisions by youth and their families, expectations about earnings after training, and aspiration levels.